 Through externships, students get out of the classroom and work in the field, handling real legal work under the supervision of an attorney-mentor.
 Students develop legal skills and substantive knowledge of the law, solve legal problems in real-life situations, learn daily activities of legal practice and engage in faculty-guided reflection to hone their skills and ability.

 Our location in Seattle — a vibrant hotbed of technology, innovation, progressive policymaking, philanthropy and more — provides ample opportunities for externships.
 But our reach doesn’t stop at the Puget Sound.
 We offer a wide range of practice settings throughout the country and even abroad.

-A public service externship of two credits or more will fulfill the graduation requirement of 60 hours of public service for students in the JD program.
+A public service externship of two credits or more will fulfill the public service graduation requirement for students in the JD program.
 UW Law also offers students a wide range of experiential learning opportunities through the Clinical Law Program.

 On March 18, 2020, the University of Washington announced that classes and instruction would be offered remotely throughout spring quarter.
 This poses a special challenge for students who were planning to complete some or all of their work at externship sites off-campus during spring quarter.
 This policy was developed to help ensure students’ academic success while protecting the health of our community during this public health crisis.